 In this episode of the Therapist Experience, we chat with Shira Myrow, a psychotherapist, mindfulness, and insight-based meditation educator, to hear more about her experience balancing her personal life while building a start-up and running her own private practice.

 The Therapist Experience Podcast

-Welcome to The Therapist Experience Podcast, the podcast where we interview successful therapists about what it's really like growing a private practice.
+Welcome to The Therapist Experience Podcast, where we interview successful therapists about what it's really like to grow a successful private practice.

-We discuss everything from private practice marketing, the entrepreneurial journey, income streams, the importance of niching down, what to charge per session, how to use technology to grow your practice, and the roller coaster of being a business owner.
-Learn from other mental health professionals about what worked for them in marketing their private practice and their overall entrepreneurial journey, so you can grow a thriving private practice yourself!
+We discuss everything from marketing, the entrepreneurial journey, the importance of niching down, what to charge per session, how to incorporate the right technology, and the roller coaster of being a small business owner.

 In this episode of the Therapist Experience, we chat with Lauren Kahn the co-founder of Mt.
 Airy Psychotherapy and Wellness, to hear more about her experience founding a community-based collective in Philadelphia, and the marketing benefits it has created for her Practice.

 In this episode of the Therapist Experience, we chat with the co-founder and owner of SureHope Counseling, Mike Vaughn, to hear more about his experience owning and operating a private practice.

 Mike Vaughn is a Licensed Clinical Mental Health Counselor Supervisor (LPCS) and co-founder/owner of SureHope Counseling and Training Center; a group private practice with multiple locations in Charlotte, NC.
 Mike has been in private practice since 2003, where he specializes in intensive therapy with his clients.
 He is also the owner of The Counseling Practice Coach, where he coaches other therapists, especially on how to do intensive work in private practice and experiential therapy.